nicolevegai/iebis_swdev_exam_debugging/README.md

          case 2:
              word = new StringBuffer("T");

-   As there is no break in each case only the last case runs so we need to add a break point after every case so if the random selects that case it breaks.
+   As there is no break in each case only one case runs so we need to add a break point after every case so if the random selects that case it breaks and continues to apeend the "o", "u", "r"
    **Corrected:**

          case 0: